 See in Glossary.
 See this article for a technical overview of deferred lighting.

-The Deferred Lighting rendering path is the one with the highest lighting and shadow fidelity.
-There is no limit on the number of lights that can affect an object and all lights are evaluated per-pixel, which means that they all interact correctly with normal maps, etc. Additionally, all lights can have cookies and shadows.
+Note: The Legacy Deferred rendering path is considered a legacy feature starting with Unity 5.0, as it does not support some of the rendering features (e.g. Standard shader, reflection probes).
+New projects should consider using Deferred ShadingA rendering path in the Built-in Render Pipeline that places no limit on the number of Lights that can affect a GameObject.
+All Lights are evaluated per-pixel, which means that they all interact correctly with normal maps and so on.
+Additionally, all Lights can have cookies and shadows.
+More info

 Of course, lights with shadows are much more expensive than lights without shadows.
 In deferred lighting, shadow-casting objects still need to be rendered once or more for each shadow-casting light.
 Furthermore, the lighting shader that applies shadows has a higher rendering overhead than the one used when shadows are disabled.

 When Deferred Lighting is used, the rendering process in Unity happens in three passes: